technomancy/leiningen/README.md

 **Q:** Why is Leiningen 2 still in a preview release?
 **A:** As of the preview3 release, Leiningen 2 is very stable and recommended for general use.
-The main thing keeping it from a final release is the fact that the Clojars repository [mingles snapshots with releases](https://github.com/ato/clojars-web/issues/24), which is undesirable.
-Since switching the default repositories to a releases-only Clojars (which hasn't been implemented yet) would be a breaking change, a series of previews is being released in the mean time.
+The main thing keeping it from a final release is the fact that the current Clojars repository [mingles snapshots with releases](https://github.com/ato/clojars-web/issues/24), which is undesirable.
+Since switching the default repositories to a releases-only Clojars (which is still in development) would be a breaking change, a series of previews is being released in the mean time.

 **Q:** I don't have access to stdin inside my project.